 You’re in the right place.
-I used to struggle with overeating sugar, until I got rid of my bad habit once and for all (and lost 40 lbs in the process).
+I am an online weight loss coach and I used to struggle with overeating sugar.
+That is, until I got rid of my bad habit once and for all (and lost 40 lbs in the process).

 Today, you learn why sugar is bad for you and how to quit sugar for faster weight loss.